 - Herbivorous fish like tangs and surgeonfish need seaweed in their diets

-- Certain angelfish species require sponges and other reef-based foods and do better when feed a varied diet
+- Certain angelfish species require sponges and other reef-based foods and do better when feeding a varied diet

-- Many butterflyfish species eat coral polyps and nearly impossible to keep in a saltwater fish tank
+- Many butterflyfish species eat coral polyps and nearly impossible to keep in a reef tank

-- Saltwater fish that are reluctant to eat in your aquarium can often be coaxed into eating with frozen foods (instead of dry flakes or pellets) or live foods like brine shrimp or black worms
+- Fishes that are reluctant to eat in your aquarium can often be coaxed into eating with frozen foods (instead of dry flakes or pellets) or live foods like brine shrimp or black worms

 Diseases of saltwater fish